Filipino Duterte, Chinese Xi urge restraint in South China Sea - ExBulletin

 Filipino Duterte, Chinese Xi urge restraint in South China Sea

-Philippine President Rodrigo Duterte and Chinese President Xi Jinping have stressed the need for restraint to maintain peace in the South China Sea, the presidential office in Manila said Saturday.
+MANILA, April 9 (Reuters) – Philippine President Rodrigo Duterte and Chinese President Xi Jinping have stressed the need for restraint to maintain peace in the South China Sea, the Manila presidential office said on Saturday.

-The two leaders held an hour-long telephone summit on Friday, discussing a wide range of topics, including concerns over the Ukraine crisis and responses to the Covid-19 pandemic.

 “The leaders stressed the need to make every effort to maintain peace, security and stability in the South China Sea by exercising restraint, defusing tensions and working on a mutually acceptable framework of functional cooperation,” the presidential office said in a statement.